jbuehl/carputer/README.md

 This is wired to the 12v line that is switched by the ignition.
 There are two USB connectors that supply 5v.
 One powers the carputer and I use the other one to charge my phone.

 ### Case - https://www.amazon.com/Raspberry-Pi-7-Inch-Touch-Screen/dp/B01GQFUWIC

+A very nice case.
+I have it mounted upside down for a couple of reasons.

 ### Camera case - https://www.amazon.com/gp/product/B00IJZOT5A

 This is a horrible little case that required a lot of modification to make it work, but I couldn't find another one that would work.